Škoda Superb (1934–1949): Type 924

 The first prototype of the Type 924 was built in 1937; however, it did not enter production until 1939.
 The Type 924 had a new 3140 cc overhead-valve straight-six engine, an extended wheelbase and shorter, more rounded bodywork.
 The 924 was characterized by having its spare-wheels located behind the front mudguards.

 The most common version of the Type 924 was the 6-seat limousine.
 Its middle row of seats could be folded, allowing the passengers in the rear to have more space.

 After the war, production of the Type 924 Superb continued in small numbers throughout 1947–48, with 60 saloons and 100 open-top cars made, some of them in a luxurious version intended for parades.
 Officially, they were all delivered to the Czechoslovak Ministry of Interior.

 Types 952 and 956

-In 1941–43, Škoda produced a military version of the Type 924 model for the Wehrmacht and its Nazi Allies.
+Between 1941–1943, Škoda produced a military version of the Type 924 model for the Wehrmacht and its Nazi Allies.
 The production took place in then-Nazi-occupied Bohemia and began with a rear-wheel drive version called the Type 952 and culminated, briefly, with the all-wheel drive Type 956.

 There were three military versions available: Kfz 21, a luxury command cabriolet used by high officers in the field such as General Heinz Guderian and Field Marshal Erwin Rommel (100 made), Kfz 15, a personnel-carrier and a raid car (1,600 were produced) and a military ambulance, of which 30 were produced.